 Once I was lining up for my Fergburger at after 4am in the morning and I still had to line up.

 This place was always busy, it seemed to be always open (I discovered that it’s not quite 24 hours, but it comes close.)
 And it was always a good time.
 (If you have a queue phobia, you can call and pre-order your Fergburger then skip past the queue to collect straight away!)

 I think it’s near impossible to calculate something to be the best in world.
 World records always seem to get broken, someone always builds a taller building, someone always does something harder, better, faster, stronger etc. And it is especially hard to claim something that is food to be the greatest in the world.
 But there are a few generations of backpackers and tourists that have passed through Queenstown, New Zealand, that would say there is no argument when it comes to burgers.

-Well, I think I have done my part in spreading the world, there is a burger out there which lives up to a decent reputation, unlike any other burger reputation I’ve ever heard, so if you’re ever in Queenstown, treat yourself to Fergburger, get involved in the hype, it might just be the best burger you ever eat in your life.
+Well, I think I have done my part in spreading the word, there really is a burger out there which lives up to its reputation, unlike any other burger reputation I’ve ever heard.
+So if you’re ever in Queenstown, treat yourself to Fergburger, get involved in the hype, it might just be the best burger you ever eat in your life.

-Head to Queenstown and buy yourself a burger, book your stay at Nomads Queenstown (a really short walk away from Fergburger).
+Head to Queenstown and buy yourself a burger, then book your stay at Nomads Queenstown (a really short walk away from Fergburger).